WHO WE ARE

 WHAT WE DO

-We engage with national organisations, including the Campaign for Better Transport (CBT), the Campaign to Protect Rural England (CPRE), Friends of the Earth and others to draw attention to what is happening in our part of North Liverpool.
+We engage with national organisations, including Transport Action Network (TAN), Friends of the Earth, The Wildlife Trusts, the Campaign to Protect Rural England (CPRE) and others to draw attention to what is happening in our part of North Liverpool.

 Through doing so, we have developed a campaign which has just two main objectives, namely: